When to Replace Your Old Boiler (And When to Have it Serviced)

 Protecting Your New Boiler

-Prevention is better than cure, and an annual service from a Gas Safe engineer is going to help spot potential problems, before they develop into real problems.
+Prevention is better than repairs, and annual service from a Gas Safe engineer is going to help spot potential problems before they require expensive repairs.

-And, if you want to comply with the warranty terms and conditions from most boiler brands, you’ll need to get one anyway.
+And, if you want to comply with the warranty terms and conditions from most boiler brands, you’ll need to get annual service anyway.
+The best boiler cover plans include free annual boiler service and help you out with emergency repairs if your boiler breaks down.

 There’s a quick guide to boiler servicing costs here.